Aero7/codechallenge/README.md

 convenience, users should be able to sort, filter, and search the contacts in the directory.
 Contacts should contain first name, last name, email, practice name, and specialty.

+## Frameworks & Languages Utilized

+- Node
+- Vite
+- React
+- Bootstrap
+- Typescript

-## Building and RUnning the Application Locally
+## Building and Running the Application Locally

 Execute the following set of commands to run the app locally: